madhavkosi/designPatterningolang/SystemDesign/question1-10/7distributedkeyvalue.md

 #### 6. Conflict Resolution and Handling Permanent Failures
 - **Vector Clocks**: Tracks value history to reconcile conflicts during reads.
 - **Merkle Trees**: Used as an anti-entropy mechanism to handle permanent failures and ensure data consistency in the background.

+---

+### Data Partitioning and Consistent Hashing in Distributed Systems

+**Data Partitioning** is the method of distributing data across multiple nodes in a distributed system.
+It addresses two main challenges:

+1. **Determining Data Location**: Identifying which node stores a specific piece of data.
+2. **Handling Node Changes**: Efficiently managing data movement when nodes are added or removed to minimize disruption.

+A naive approach involves using a hash function to map data keys to nodes using modulo operation.
+However, this approach remaps all keys when nodes change, causing significant data movement.

+### Consistent Hashing

+**Consistent Hashing** solves this by mapping data to a ring structure where each node is assigned a range of data.
+This allows only a small set of keys to move when nodes are added or removed.
+In this system:

+- Each node in the ring is assigned a token that defines its range.
+- The hash of a data key determines its position in the ring and hence its storage node.

+For example, with nodes having tokens 1, 26, 51, and 76, data is distributed accordingly.
+When nodes change, only the next node in the ring is affected.

+### Virtual Nodes (Vnodes)

+**Virtual Nodes** further optimize data distribution.
+Instead of assigning a single range to each node, the range is divided into smaller subranges (Vnodes).
+Each physical node manages multiple Vnodes, which:

+- **Balance Load**: Evenly distribute data and load across nodes, making the system more resilient to node changes.
+- **Simplify Maintenance**: Facilitate easier handling of heterogeneous clusters with nodes of varying capacities.
+- **Reduce Hotspots**: Minimize the chance of data hotspots by distributing smaller ranges.

+Vnodes enhance the consistent hashing scheme by ensuring smoother rebalancing and reducing the impact on replica nodes during node rebuilds.
+This approach maintains efficient data management in dynamic and large-scale distributed systems.

 ## Design Scope for Key-Value Store